cellml/libcellml/docs/setup.rst

 ---------------------
 Login to Github using your credentials and go to https://github.com/cellml/libCellML.

-Use the fork button to create a libCellML repository under your own account, see :numref:`fig_devSetup_githubFork` for locating this button.
+Use the fork button to create a libCellML repository under your own account, see :numref:`forking_a_repo` for locating this button.

-.. _fig_devSetup_githubFork:

 .. figure:: ./images/libCellMLProcesses-GitHubForkButton.png
    :align: center
    :alt: Fork button of libCellML repository.
+   :name: forking_a_repo

    Fork button for libCellML repository.